Get a year of super-useful advice

 If you have questions or need help, you can email customers@english-heritage.org.uk.

-No. The pass doesn’t cover parking costs (though not all properties charge).
+No. The pass doesn’t cover parking costs (although not all properties charge).

-The English Heritage pass giveaway is similar to the free National Trust pass giveaways, in that they both offer similar access to a free day out to participating sites, usually claimed through a selection of REACH newspapers and their websites.
+The English Heritage pass giveaway is similar to the free National Trust pass giveaways, in that they both offer access to a free day out at participating sites, usually claimed through a selection of Reach plc newspapers and their websites.

-But you will spot different options for visits out across the National Trust and English Heritage, as they look after different sites from one another — though some sites are jointly managed by both, such as Hardwick Hall, for example.
+But you will spot different options for visits out across the National Trust and English Heritage, as they are responsible for different sites — though some sites are jointly managed by both, such as Hardwick Hall, for example.

 You can also sign up for a cheaper English Heritage membership by using the promo code REACH20.
 This entitles you to 20% off an annual membership.

-Another discount code, MYTH60 is currently available on the English Heritage website, which brings the cost of a family membership from £82 to £65.50
+Another discount code, MYTH60, is currently available on the English Heritage website, which brings down the cost of a family membership from £82 to £65.50

 Yes.
-In our recent survey of historic attractions in the UK, we discovered that 17 of the well-rated attractions (by Which? members) were free to visit.
+In our recent survey of historic attractions in the UK, we discovered that 17 of the top-rated attractions (by Which? members) were free to visit.